markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `type` and value `LineBreak`.

 The JSON object must have an entry with name `hard`.
-The value of this entry, must be a JSON boolean and contain the value of the `hard` parameter of the represented [*Markdom line break content*][].
+The value of this entry, must be a JSON boolean and contain the value of the `hard` parameter.

 ##### Link Content {#markup-json-linkcontent}